Revisiting Coincident GR in Internal STEGR Formulation: Kinematics in Flat and Torsion-Free Spacetime

 Eq.~\eqref{EoM of test scalar particle in STEGR theories in null sigma case} is actually the geodesic equation in a flat and torsion-free spacetime.
 In other words, the length of the velocity vector of a massless test scalar particle does not change in parallel transportation, suggesting no difference from the result in GR.

-Note that our conclusion is different from that in the pioneering work~\cite{Adak:2008gd, Adak:2011ltj}, in which the authors derived a novel equation by generalizing the autoparallel equation.
+Our conclusion is different from that in the pioneering works on STEGR theories~\cite{Adak:2008gd, Adak:2011ltj}.
 From our perspective, the equation in Refs.~\cite{Adak:2008gd, Adak:2011ltj} is appropriate for describing the trajectory of a test scalar particle in TEGR theories.
 If the spacetime is flat and non-metricity free, $q = 0$ by virtue of Eq.~\eqref{definition of q}.
 Thus, the parameter $\lambda$ becomes an affine parameter thanks to Eq.~\eqref{redefinition of parameter}, and we obtain

-In the flat and non-metricity free spacetime, there exists a frame such that $\overset{\circ}{\Gamma}{}^{\alpha}_{\mu\nu}$ vanishes, similar to the STEGR case.
+In the flat and non-metricity-free spacetime, there exists a frame in which $\overset{\circ}{\Gamma}{}^{\alpha}_{\mu\nu}$ vanishes, leading us to a case similar to STEGR.
 In this case, we obtain

-That is, a test scalar particle moves along a straight line, regardless of whether it is massive or not.

-However, the above equation seems weird since any test scalar particle follows a straight line.
-To grasp this point, we should recall the following fact: the existence of torsion leads to different results in the parallel transportation of a vector along two different paths that connect the common endpoints.
-This geometric property prevents us from the above weird conclusion.
+This equation simply reflects the flat affine structure of the spacetime, in which the geodesic equation reduces to a trivial form.
+However, this equation does not necessarily determine the physical trajectory of the test particle in the presence of non-metricity.
+At first sight, this result may appear puzzling since the equation takes the form of a straight-line solution.
+To clarify this point, we recall that in a general affine spacetime, the parallel transport of a vector may depend on the path connecting two points.
+This geometric property prevents us from the above seemingly contradictory result.

 This strange result is ascribed to the independence between the two notions in a metric-affine differential geometry: the minimalness in the length between two points (`geodesic' curves) and the invariance of the direction of a vector (`autoparallel' curves).
 These two notions are the same as each other in (pseudo-)Riemannian geometry.
 In TEGR and STEGR theories, however, we should distinguish these two notions when considering the kinematics of a test scalar particle.
-Considering that a test scalar particle does not obey the norm-flow equation due to the absence of non-metricity and the geodesic equation due to the weird conclusion, there remains only the autoparallel equation
+These observations motivate us to consider the autoparallel equation as a natural candidate for describing the trajectory of a test scalar particle in TEGR theories,